-PANTHER CENTRAL AND BRIGHTSPACE®
+PANTHER CENTRAL AND D2L BRIGHTSPACE®

 Students may register, view class schedules, view grades and courses credits, browse the current Schedule of Classes, view financial aid status, and update address and telephone numbers online through Panther Central.
-Brightspace® is SFSC's learning management system.
-Students may access Brightspace® through the student tab in Panther Central.
-Through Brightspace® students may access course content, email instructors, participate in discussion boards and complete online quizzes and exams.
+D2L Brightspace[®] is SFSC's learning management system.
+Students may access D2L Brightspace[®] through the student tab in Panther Central.
+Through D2L Brightspace[®] students may access course content, email instructors, participate in discussion boards and complete online quizzes and exams.
 Computer stations are available in the Welcome Center and Career Development Center on the Highlands Campus and in all College library locations.

-In addition to Panther Central and Brightspace®, several technology services are available to SFSC students:
+In addition to Panther Central and D2L Brightspace[®], several technology services are available to SFSC students:

-- Blackboard Connect[TM] is used by SFSC to send students emergency or time-sensitive information by voice, email, or text message.
-All students are automatically enrolled in Blackboard Connect[TM] during the application process. - Degree WorksTM is a web-based tool that helps you monitor your progress toward degree completion.
-You may access Degree WorksTM by visiting the "Student" tab in Brightspace[®]. - National Student Clearinghouse allows you to print enrollment verification certificates, view your enrollment history, view processed loan deferments, obtain an individualized list of your lenders, and order transcripts.
+- Degree Works[TM] is a web-based tool that helps you monitor your progress toward degree completion.
+You may access Degree Works[TM] by visiting the "Student" tab in D2L Brightspace[®]. - Everbridge[TM] is used by SFSC to send students emergency or time-sensitive information by email or text message.
+All students are automatically enrolled in Everbridge[TM] during the application process. - National Student Clearinghouse allows you to print enrollment verification certificates, view your enrollment history, view processed loan deferments, obtain an individualized list of your lenders, and order transcripts.
 This service is available 24/7.
 The National Student Clearinghouse is the official provider of enrollment verification and degree certifications for SFSC.
 Certifications and verifications can be used by insurance companies, court officials (for jury duty waiver requests), employment agencies, credit card companies, lending agencies, housing providers and other entities who require proof of enrollment at or having received a degree from SFSC.

-You also have the opportunity to stay connected with SFSC on Facebook, Instagram, LinkedIn, YouTube, and Twitter.
+You also have the opportunity to stay connected with SFSC on Facebook, Instagram, LinkedIn, YouTube, and X (formerly Twitter).